British F1 Grand Prix Packing List 2026What to bring for Silverstone in July — sun, rain, and everything in between.

 A packable rain jacket is the single most important item for Silverstone.
 Not a heavy cagoule — something lightweight that compresses into its own pocket and fits inside your bag alongside everything else.
 You need to be able to put it on quickly when the clouds arrive, which they will.

-• Packable jacket, not an umbrellaUmbrellas cause problems in crowded grandstands and some areas don't permit them.
-A hood is more practical.
+• Packable jacket, not an umbrellaUmbrellas cause problems in crowded grandstands — people behind you can't see, and sun parasols are banned entirely.
+A hooded jacket is far more practical.

 • Warm mid-layer underneathA light fleece or down jacket under a waterproof handles the cold, windy, overcast days that Silverstone regularly produces.